mixmix/mixmix.github.io/content/page/about/index.md

 ## Double Edged Swords :crossed_swords:

-I think many of the things which distiguish us from one another are strengths in some contexts and weaknesses in others.
+I think many of the things which distinguish us from one another are strengths in some contexts and weaknesses in others.
 Understanding these helps us know in what environments we will thrive, where we might need support, and who we might work really effectively with

 <details>
   <summary>
-    <h3>Precision / Pedantry</h3>
+    <h3>Precision</h3>
   </summary>

 I tend to load a lot of detail in when trying to understand something.
 If I'm making some discernment/ judgement, I want to understand the veracity, the context, the relationships.
 Glossing over detail feels wrong to me.
-I'd rather defer -- keeping possibiility space open -- than jumping to wrong conclusion.
+I'd rather defer -- keeping possibility space open -- than jumping to wrong conclusion.

 **Positives** :+1: